 - 2.2.2 In addition to Paragraph 2.2.1, the fire safety systems required for firecells in early childhood centres shall be as follows. - a) In single storey early childhood centres, dedicated sleeping areas shall be protected with supplementary smoke detectors.
-The alarm system and any smoke detection system shall comply with NZS 4512. - b) Where the escape height is greater than 2.0 m, a Type 7 alarm system shall be installed throughout the building.
+The alarm system and any smoke detection system shall comply with NZS 4512.

+b) Where the escape height of the early childhood centre is greater than 2.0 m, a Type 7 alarm system shall be installed throughout the building.